Self-invested personal pension: Tax treatment

 Contributions to SIPPs are treated identically to contributions to other types of personal pension.
 Contributions are limited to £3,600 (£2,880 before 20% tax refund) or 100% of earned income (if higher).
 The maximum was £255,000 for the 2010/11 tax year but the 'Annual Allowance' for all pension contributions was decreased to £50,000 for tax years 2012/13 and 2013/14, and was decreased further to £40,000 starting with the 2014/15 tax year.
+The current annual allowance is £60,000.
 The SIPP provider claims a tax refund at the basic rate on behalf of the customer (i.e. you pay £2,880 and your fund contribution for the year will become £3,600).
 The 20% is usually added to the 'pot' some 6–11 weeks after your payment is made.
 Higher rate and additional rate taxpayers must claim any additional tax refund through their tax return if they have one, or by otherwise contacting HMRC (being a higher rate taxpayer, being self-employed or having paid too much tax, are all triggers for being requested to complete a tax return).
 Employer contributions are usually allowable against corporation tax or income tax.

 Income from assets within the scheme is untaxed (although prior to the abolition of UK Dividend Tax Credit in April 2016, those credits could not be reclaimed).
 Growth is free from capital gains tax (CGT).

 At any time after the SIPP holder reaches early retirement age (55 from April 2010) they may elect to take a pension from some or all of their fund.
 After taking up to 25% as a tax-free Pension Commencement Lump Sum, the remaining money can either be moved into 'drawdown' (where it remains invested) or used to purchase an annuity.
 Drawdown income may be "capped", typically limited to that obtainable with an annuity according to the Government Actuary's Department (GAD).
 This is reviewed every three years until age 75 and annually thereafter.
 This limit does not apply to plan holders in "Flexi Access Drawdown", who may take any amount from their fund from age 55.
 Pension income is taxed as if it is earned income at the member's highest marginal rate.

+Following its announcement in 2014, this measure increases the normal minimum pension age (NMPA), which is the minimum age at which most pension savers can access their pensions without incurring an unauthorised payments tax charge unless they are retiring due to ill-health, from age 55 to 57 in April 2028.

 Rules exist to prevent the Pension Commencement Lump Sum being recycled back into the SIPP (and neither drawdown nor annuity payments count as earned income for the purpose of making SIPP contributions).